atlassubbed/atlas-recursive-auth/README.md

 // write your business logic using your provider 'auth'
 ```

-This could be solved by requiring a `setAuth` function which takes care of setting your client's authorization, but I'd rather keep the API small.
+This could be solved by requiring a `setAuth` function which takes care of setting your client's authorization, but I'd rather keep the API small and give the developer some more freedom.